kedpak/smartcar_demo/README.md

 ```
 npm start
 ```
-4. Naviate to localhost:3000 in browser to test application.
+4. Navigate to localhost:3000 in browser to test application.

 ## Instructions